FeatureBaseDB/featurebase/docs/tutorials.md

 * `data-dir` points to the directory where the Pilosa server writes its data.
 If it doesn't exist, the server will create it.
 * `bind` is the address to which the server listens for incoming requests.
 The address is composed of three parts: scheme, host, and port.
 The default scheme is `http` so we explicitly specify `https` to use the HTTPS protocol for communication between nodes.
 * `[cluster]` section contains the settings for a cluster.
 We set `coordinator = true` for only the first node to choose that as the coordinator node.
 See [Cluster Configuration](../configuration/#cluster-coordinator) for other settings.
-* `[tls]` section contains the TLS settings, including the path to the SSL certificate and the corresponding key.
-Set `skip-verify` to `true` in order to disable host name verification and other security measures.
-Do not set `skip-verify` to `true` on production servers.
+* `[tls]` section contains the TLS settings, including the path to the TLS certificate and the corresponding key.
+The `ca-certificate` setting is optional and will default to your system CAs.
+You may also disable server-to-server verification by setting `skip-verify` to `true`, which we don't recommend for production.
 * `[gossip]` section contains settings for the gossip protocol. `seeds` contains the list of nodes from which to seed cluster membership.
 There must be at least one gossip seed.
 The `port` setting is the gossip listen address for the node.
 If all nodes of the cluster are running on the same computer, the gossip listen address should be different for each node.
 Otherwise, it can be set to the same value.
 Finally, the `key` points to the gossip encryption key we created earlier.

 #### Final Touches Before Running the Cluster